elie29/store/README.md

 The store Api is very simple and contains few public methods:

-1. **value**: A getter for the current deep-cloned state.
+1. **value**: A getter for the current cloned state.
 Any manipulation of this value does not affect the store.
 1. **get**: Retrieve a specific key from the state: eg. get('author') or get('loading').
 1. **set**: Update a specific state key in the store: eg. set('loading', true).
 1. **patch**: Update the state or a slice of the state.
 1. **select**: Watch for a value change of a specific key in the store.
 It returns an observable of readonly data. eg. select('author').subscribe(next => console.log(next)).
 1. **watch**: Watch and keep track on store changes.

-N.B.: Data passed or retrieved from the store is deep cloned.
-So any manipulation does not affect the store.
+N.B.: By default, data passed or retrieved from the store is deep cloned.
+So any manipulation does not affect the store unless we implement another clone strategy.

 ## Peer Dependencies